XDTX75694/Active-Directory-Home-Lab-/03-Splunk-Server-&-Sysmon-Deployment.md

 ---
 ## **<ins>Section Objective:</ins>**

 This section covers deploying Splunk as the lab's SIEM (Security Information and Event Management) system on an Ubuntu server, and installing Sysmon on the Active Directory server and Windows 10 client.
-Splunk collects and centralizes logs from across the network, while Sysmon provides detailed endpoint telemetry, like process creation and network connections, that gets forwarded into Splunk.
+Splunk collects and centralizes logs from across the network, while Sysmon provides detailed endpoint telemetry, such as process creation and network connections, which is forwarded to Splunk.
 Together, these tools make it possible to search, analyze, and detect suspicious activity.

 ---
 <img width="550" height="500" alt="Making sever more beefy" src="https://github.com/user-attachments/assets/544d667e-edfa-4f43-837d-2c2378544085" />

-For the Splunk Server is a bit beefier than the rest of the VMs because this will be ingesting data and running searches on the server.
+The Splunk Server is a bit beefier than the rest of the VMs because it will be ingesting data and running searches.
 The specs of the server are 95GB of storage, 8 GB of RAM, and 4 CPU cores.

 ---